LeonLow97-Sandbox/go-unit-testing/trevor_sawler/02-web-app/README.md

 - Must be exactly this name for the folder `testdata`.
 - This folder will be ignored when building the application.
 Use for testing data.

+# Testing POST Requests

+- Install Postgres with Docker
+- Connect our web app to Postgres
+- Add authentication to our application
+- Write some authentication middleware & test it
+- Write tests for authentication to our web application